sushodhan1998/invoiceApp/README.md

-# Invoice System
+BE Assignment

-This is a simple invoice management system built using Spring Boot.
-The application allows users to create invoices, pay invoices, and process overdue invoices.
+A simple invoice system that allows creating invoices, paying invoices, and processing overdue invoices.
+The system has following APIs:

-## Features
+Features

 - Create invoices with a specified amount and due date.
 - Retrieve all invoices with their details.